 The CAP-oriented Cloud-native application design methodology presented here aims to address the requirements discussed above.
-It comprises of 5+1 phases, illustrated in Figure 4 and presented in the following.
+It comprises of 5+1 phases, illustrated in Fig. 3 and presented in the following.

-Identify CAP Requirements: the first phase requires of the application developer to identify the envisioned CAP properties of the designed application.
+Identify CAP Requirements: The first phase requires of the application developer to identify the envisioned CAP properties of the designed application.
 For example, in the Web shop scenario discussed in the previous section, the migrated to the Cloud system requirements effectively call for stronger consistency, with network partitioning tolerance as a secondary goal, and availability only third.
-Actually positioning the desired outcome in the triangle of Figure 3 provides the application designer with a qualitative feel of the requirements that he is building towards.
+Actually positioning the desired outcome as a triangle in the tetrahedron of Fig. 2 provides the application designer with a qualitative feel of the requirements that he is building towards.

-Capture Design Decisions: the second phase consists of recording the various decisions made by the application designer.
-This involves in the case of the Web shop scenario, the decision to use a public Cloud for hosting the application, the storage model chosen etc. Capturing these decisions (and indeed facilitating the design of the application) is better performed, as we will discuss in the following section, by means of a decision support system like the one discussed in (Zimmerman et al., 2009) (see related work section for further information).
+Capture Design Decisions: The second phase consists of recording the various decisions made by the application designer.
+This involves in the case of the Web shop scenario, the decision to use a public Cloud for hosting the application, the storage model chosen etc. Capturing these decisions (and indeed facilitating the design of the application) is better performed, as we will discuss in the following section, by means of a decision support system like the one discussed in [13] (see related work section for further information).

-Select \aaS Solutions: the third phase of the methodology complements the previous phase by translating the various abstract design decisions into concrete Software-, Platform- or Infrastructure-as-a-Service (\aaS) solutions.
+Select aaS Solutions: The third phase of the methodology complements the previous phase by translating the various abstract design decisions into concrete

+Software-, Platform- or Infrastructure-as-a-Service (aaS) solutions.
 For the Web shop, for example, this may entail using the Amazon Web Services data storage solution.
-In principle, design decisions like the data storage model to be followed should "drive" the \aaS solution options.
+In principle, design decisions like the data storage model to be followed should "drive" the aaS solution options.
 Choosing a particular solution however may influence previously taken design decisions with respect to its CAP properties.
-This may require a revisit of the previous phase, shown by the backward arrow in the loop of Figure 4.
+This may require a revisit of the previous phase, shown by the backward arrow in the loop of Fig. 3.